spider256-pt/Footprinting/footprint/SMTP{Simple Mail Transfer Protocol}.md

 	{we can uses the smtp-open-relay NSE scripts to identify the target server as an open relay using 16 diff tests.
 Also prints the output in details}

+## Ennumeration on the SMTP:

+TOOLS that is used for ennumerate the username in the server is {smtp-user-enum}

+smtp-user-enum -M VRFY -U /home/spider/Downloads/footprinting-wordlist.txt -t <target> -p 25

 [[Footprinting important commands]]
 [[Nmap Basics]]